zacstewart/lita-ruby/README.md

 # lita-ruby

-Holy fuck this is dangerous.
+:warning: Holy fuck this is dangerous. :warning:

 It bears repeating: Holy fuck this is really dangerous.
 It evaluates Ruby directly in the current thread and hijacks standard out to redirect it to chat.
 Could be a lot safer, but YOLO.

 ## Installation